lsst-ts/ts_m1m3support/README.md

 measured force is measured and excessive values leads to cell panic.

 Hardpoints are equipped with pneumatic driven break-away mechanism.
-Any excessive force will break hardpoint, and once detected with control software, mirror goes into panic.
+Any excessive force will make hardpoint break away, and once detected with control software, mirror goes into panic.
 Mirror is still safe with any number of loose hardpoints, resting on SAA and DAA.

 Any miss-communication, unexpected behaviour of either hardpoint, SAA or DAA